WillFantom/jumpbox/README.md

  - Provided all other steps are successful, push an x86 and ARM version to the GitHub container registry

 For example, if a new key is added to the `authorized_keys.json` file, the image will be rebuilt and pushed in the actions workflow.
 Next, the `watchtower` instance on your server will notice the updated image on the next poll interval.
 Once the image is then pulled, it will replace your currently running server so your changes from GitHub are included.
 This process will be transparent provided the host keys directory is correctly mapped.

+Additionally, this can be leveraged for multi-user setups, since anybody with write access to the repository can manage the users and keys.

 ## Build